-Kendra Alvey is the author of the young adult Sam the Spectator series: THE HAUNTER (a 2018 B.R.A.G.
+Kendra Alvey is the author of the award-winning young adult Sam the Spectator series: THE HAUNTER (a 2018 B.R.A.G.
 Medallion Honoree/2019 IAN Book of the Year Finalist), GHOSTAPALOOZA (a 2019 B.R.A.G.
-Medallion Honoree), and THE GHOSTS OF SUMMERS PAST (a 2020 Kindle Book Award Semi-Finalist).
+Medallion Honoree), and THE GHOSTS OF SUMMERS PAST (a 2020 Kindle Book Award Finalist).

 Her work has appeared in Cosmopolitan, The Huffington Post, xoJane, Marie Claire, Hello Giggles, Thought Catalog, BeatCrave, Life With Dogs, ScreenCrave, and others.